thescouser89/build-finder/README.md

 The `excludes` option is list of regular expression patterns.
 Any paths that match any of these patterns will be excluded during the build-lookup stage search.

+The `koji-multicall-size` option sets the Koji multicall size.

+The `koji-num-threads` option sets the number of Koji threads.

-The `koji-hub-url` and `koji-web-url` configuration options must be set to valid URLs for your particular network.
+The `koji-hub-url` and `koji-web-url` options must be set to valid URLs for your particular network.

+The `pnc-connection-timeout` option sets the Pnc connection timeout.

+The `pnc-partition-size` option sets the Pnc partition size.

+The `pnc-read-timeout` option sets the Pnc read timeout.

 The `pnc-url` option must be set to a valid URL for your particular network if you want Pnc support.